nathanblascak/nathanblascak.github.io/research.md

 ## Working Papers

- - ["I've Got 99 Problems But a Bill Ain't One: Hospital Billing Caps and Financial Distress in California"](https://www.philadelphiafed.org/-/media/frbp/assets/working-papers/2023/wp23-20.pdf) (with [Yaa Akosa Antwi](https://sites.google.com/view/yakosa/home?authuser=0) and [Marion Aouad](https://maouad.weebly.com/)), Federal Reserve Bank of Philadelphia Working Paper 23-20. (*Revise and Resubmit, Journal of Health Economics*)
+ - [Hospital Billing Regulations and Financial Well-Being Evidence from California’s Fair Pricing Law](https://www.philadelphiafed.org/-/media/FRBP/Assets/working-papers/2023/wp23-30.pdf) (with [Yaa Akosa Antwi](https://sites.google.com/view/yakosa/home?authuser=0) and [Marion Aouad](https://maouad.weebly.com/)), Federal Reserve Bank of Philadelphia Working Paper 25-39. (*Revise and Resubmit, Journal of Health Economics*)

      - **Abstract:** We examine the financial consequences of the 2007 California Fair Pricing Law (FPL), a law that places a price ceiling on hospital bills for uninsured and financially vulnerable individuals.
 Using difference-in-difference-in-differences models, we exploit cross-sectional variation in exposure to the law to estimate the causal effects of the FPL on different measures of financial distress.
 We find that the law reduces the medical and non-medical debt burden of individuals targeted by the law, with the likelihood of incurring non-medical debt in collections declining by 14.5 percent and the number of non-medical collections declining by 31 percent.
 The law also reduces the probability of having medical and non-medical debt balances between $1 and $1,000 in collections by 16.5 percent and 40 percent, respectively.
 Our results suggest that hospital billing regulations have direct and indirect effects on the personal financial outcomes of uninsured and financially vulnerable individuals.

+      ##### (Previous circulated as ["I've Got 99 Problems But a Bill Ain't One: Hospital Billing Caps and Financial Distress in California"](https://www.philadelphiafed.org/-/media/frbp/assets/working-papers/2023/wp23-20.pdf) in Federal Reserve Bank of Philadelphia Working Paper 23-20.)

 - ["Prior Fraud Exposure and Precautionary Credit Market Behavior"](https://www.philadelphiafed.org/-/media/frbp/assets/working-papers/2022/wp22-36.pdf) (with [Ying Lei Toh](https://yingleitoh.weebly.com/)), Federal Reserve Bank of Philadelphia Working Paper 22-36.

      - **Abstract:** This paper studies how past experiences with privacy shocks affect individuals' take-up of precautionary behavior when faced with a new privacy shock in the context of credit markets.
 We focus on experiences with identity theft and data breaches, two kinds of privacy shocks that either directly lead to fraud or put an individual at an elevated risk of experiencing fraud.
 Using the announcement of the 2017 Equifax data breach, we show that individuals with either kind of prior fraud exposure were more likely to freeze their credit report and close credit card accounts than individuals with no prior exposure immediately after the announcement.
 We also find that prior victims of identity theft, a more serious type of exposure, were more likely to take precautionary actions than individuals who were victims of a previous data breach.